 1. Set up a booth at an outdoor festival or public event.
 Give out product samples or brochures to inform potential customers about your company.
 You might also hand out small souvenirs, such as key chains, pens or magnets with your contact info.
+Get your company name into their heads!

 5. Host a reception or social event.
 Street marketing doesn’t have to happen on the street.
 You can become the event by sponsoring a gathering at a restaurant or similar venue.
 Socializing tends to put current customers and prospects in an approachable mood and gives you a chance to talk up your latest products or services.